 A: Generally speaking no, with a possible exception.
-Ark.
-Code Ann.
-14-42-107(b) prohibits any city official from having an interest in a contract with the city, which the Arkansas Supreme Court has ruled includes employment.
-Thompson v.
+A.C.A. § 14-42-107(b) prohibits any city official from having an interest in a contract with the city, which the Arkansas Supreme Court has ruled includes employment (Thompson v.
 Roberts, 333 Ark.
-544, 970 S.W.2d 239 (1998).
+544, 970 S.W.2d 239 (1998)).
 However, the statute does allow the council to authorize contracting by a city official by passing an ordinance setting for the extent of authority allowed.

-Thus an employee of the city cannot hold a city office unless the council has passed an ordinance authorizing the officer to also hold city employment.
-(Generally speaking, the legal staff of the Municipal League does not recommend that cities do this, given the conflicts that are likely to arise from this type of dual service).
-Volunteer firefighters and police officers may serve on the council pursuant to Ark.
-Code Ann.
-14-42-108, however.
+Thus, an employee of the city cannot hold a city office unless the council has passed an ordinance authorizing the officer to also hold city employment.
+(The legal staff of the Municipal League does not recommend that cities do this, given the conflicts that are likely to arise from this type of dual service).
+Volunteer firefighters and police officers may serve on the council pursuant to A.C.A. § 14-42-115, however.

-Q: Does ACA 14-42-107(b) prohibit a mayor or other official from receiving a "vehicle allowance?"
+Q: Does A.C.A.
+14-42-107(b) prohibit a mayor or other official from receiving a "vehicle allowance?"

-A: Ark.
-Code Ann.
-14-42-107 states that an official may not have an interest in the "profits from a contract" with the city without an authorizing ordinance.
+A: A.C.A. § 14-42-107 states that an official may not have an interest in the "profits from a contract" with the city without an authorizing ordinance.
 If by "vehicle allowance" the official is merely being compensated for the use of a personal vehicle in order to reimburse for normal maintenance, fuel, depreciation, and similar costs, then this should not be considered "profit from a contract" and no ordinance would be necessary.
 If, however, the amount of the "allowance" was significantly more than those costs, then it is possible that a court might find that does in fact constitute "profit."
 As with any municipal expense, the allowance should be appropriated by the council through the city budget.
 A better practice would be to reimburse for actual mileage that is documented in place of paying a flat fee.
 Note: this reply does not address any potential state or federal income tax consequences.
 The point here is simply that reimbursement of legitimate expenses incurred for a valid public purpose would not violate the prohibition on an official holding an interest in a contract with the city.

-Q: Does ACA 14-42-107(b) prohibit city employees from holding an interest in a contract other than their employment?
+Q: Does A.C.A. § 14-42-107(b) prohibit city employees from holding an interest in a contract other than their employment?